robotology/assistive-rehab/doc/mkdocs/data/index.md

 # Assistive-rehab

 !!! quote ""
     Assistive-rehab is a framework for developing the assistive intelligence of [R1 robot](https://www.youtube.com/watch?v=TBphNGW6m4o) for clinical rehabilitation.
-The project is being developed within the Joint Lab between [IIT](https://www.iit.it) and [Fondazionce Don Carlo Gnocchi Onlus](https://www.dongnocchi.it).
+The project is being developed within the Joint Lab between [IIT](https://www.iit.it) and [Fondazione Don Carlo Gnocchi Onlus](https://www.dongnocchi.it).

 ## Scenario